CyrilH714/Battleships/README.md

    - If the clicked square shows _cracked bone_, __success__!
 You hit your rival's fossil.
 Dig again.

    - Be careful not to hit the __cursed fossil!__ This will make you lose your turn and will dig spaces on your own board too.
+   > Note: For now, __cursed fossil__ will just act as a normal fossil

 3. The game ends when all of your fossils, or all of your rival's fossils, have been dug up.